dl1ycf/RigCtldGUI/README.md

 several programs (say, fldigi and a logbook program) to your rig at the same time.

 The graphical user interface uses the FLTK library, so a "devel" version of FLTK (version 1.3) must be installed.
-For Hamlib, it is usually preferred to get the source code from github and compile/install it, since the hamlib versions in the standard repositories lag behind.
+Compiling hamlib requires the "autoconf" package.
+For the voicy-keying and single/two tone experiments one needs the PortAudio library.
+On a RaspberryPi operating system, the required packages can be installed with

+sudo apt-get install

 There is a (preliminary) small documentation in the files